 Students on this pathway will also study the core subjects (Mathematics, English Language, English Literature and Science).
-However, students on this pathway will study Combined Science rather than Triple Science.
-Students select four option subjects, with at least one being from the English Baccalaureate group of subjects (Geography, History, French, German and Spanish).
-Students on this pathway are strongly advised to continue with one humanity and one language in order to achieve the EBacc.They also have an opportunity to take Psychology, Media Studies, Economics or Business Studies.This pathway will adequately prepare students for A Levels or Level 3 vocational qualifications in order to progress to university or other Post-16 routes such as alternative vocational qualifications or apprenticeships.
+Students on this pathway will study Combined Science rather than Triple Science.
+Students select four option subjects, with at least one being from Geography, History, French, German and Spanish.
+They also have an opportunity to take Psychology, Media Studies, Economics or Business Studies.
+This pathway will adequately prepare students for A Levels or Level 3 vocational qualifications in order to progress to university or other Post-16 routes such as alternative vocational qualifications or apprenticeships.